Andy Robustelli: Later years

-Personal life
+Relatives

+Son Bob Robustelli published a biography of his father in 2024, "The Pope of the NFL: The Andy Robustelli Story and the Family That Loved Him".

-His grandson, Andrew Robustelli, played college football at Jacksonville University, attended rookie minicamp with the New York Giants in 2015 and also played for the Jacksonville Sharks of the Arena Football League in 2016.
-Dan Sileo is also Robustelli's great nephew, and played in the NFL as well with the Tampa Bay Buccaneers and the Dallas Cowboys.
+A grandson, Andrew Robustelli, played college football at Jacksonville University, attended rookie minicamp with the New York Giants in 2015, and played for the Jacksonville Sharks of the Arena Football League in 2016.
+Another grandson, Joe, plays Canadian football with the Saskatchewan Roughriders.

+Robustelli's great nephew Dan Sileo played in the NFL with the Tampa Bay Buccaneers and Dallas Cowboys.